Interstellar Comet 3I ATLAS Latest News and General Information

 3I/ATLAS tracking: where is 3I ATLAS now?

-Right now, the interstellar comet 3I/ATLAS is gliding through the constellation Virgo, steadily moving away from the Sun after its recent close approach.
+Right now, the interstellar comet 3I/ATLAS is gliding through the constellation Leo, steadily moving away from the Sun after its recent close approach.
 You can use the free Sky Tonight app as a comet tracker to pinpoint its exact location in the sky:

 - Launch the app and tap the magnifying glass icon at the bottom of the screen;